Peter Williams (dance critic): Dance writer and journalist

 Williams also wrote or edited a number of books and exhibition catalogues.
-Among them are Covent Garden: 25 Years of Opera and Ballet, Royal Opera House (London: Victoria and Albert Museum, 1971); Ballets et Danseurs dans le Monde: Photographs de Serge Lido, with Odon-Jerôme Lemaitre (Paris: Éditions Vilo, 1973); and 50 Years of Ballet Rambert, 1926–1976, with Clement Crisp and Anya Sainsbury (Ilkley, West Yorkshire: Scolars Press, 1976).
+Among them are Covent Garden: 25 Years of Opera and Ballet, Royal Opera House (London: Victoria and Albert Museum, 1971); Ballets et Danseurs dans le Monde: Photographs de Serge Lido, with Odon-Jerôme Lemaitre (Paris: Éditions Vilo, 1973); and 50 Years of Ballet Rambert, 1926–1976, with Clement Crisp and Anya Sainsbury (Ilkley, West Yorkshire: Scolar Press, 1976).
 His most important work of dance writing, however, is his book Masterpieces of Ballet Design (Oxford: Phaidon Press, 1981), an erudite and heavily illustrated discussion of the history of ballet stage décor.

 Committee man

 As a regular critic for national newspapers, Williams became part of an influential circle.
 His political, diplomatic and writing skills then led to service on a number of national committees.
 For the Arts Council, he wrote the ballet portion of their 1969 plan, A Report on Opera and Ballet in the United Kingdom 1966–69, which resulted in the creation of regional companies such as the Northern Dance Theatre.
 He chaired the Arts Council's dance advisory committee from 1973 to 1980.
 He founded and chaired the Dancers' Pensions and Resettlement Fund from 1975 to 1992.
 He was chairman of the British Council's drama and dance committee from 1976 to 1981 which promoted foreign tours of British ballet companies.